alainkhouryy/Project-integration/README.md

 ## Overview

-This purpose of the project is to develop a microservice architecture based application using .NET Core (C#) and Docker.
+The purpose of this project is to develop a microservice architecture based application using .NET Core (C#) and Docker.

 The application is a shoe E-Commerce website (like Amazon) that is implemented as a multi-container application.
 Each container is a microservice developed using .NET Core.
 The application consists of 3 microservices: